arsLan4k1390/Cherrygram/README.md

 - View admins (Group info) for all members,
 - Open the linked channel from a group,
 - Open avatar by swiping down in profile,
-- Mention in chat by name (long press on username).
+- Mention in chat by name (long press on username),
+- Added "View Stats" button to the context menu.

 *Telegram Folders Settings (Tab icon style):*
 - Only titles,